chahyon-ku/chahyon-ku.github.io/_news/announcement_4.md

 inline: true
 ---

-Applying for PhD programs this cycle!
+Applying to PhD programs in Robotics and Computer Science for Fall 2024.

 <!-- Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.